Ambrevar/evil-special-modes/README.md

 	(when (require 'evil-special-modes nil t)
 	  (evil-special-modes-init))

-or mode-by-mode, for instance
+or mode-by-mode, for instance:

 	(with-eval-after-load 'calendar (require 'evil-calendar) (evil-calendar-set-keys))

 The list of supported modes is simply the list of files.

-If you want to run on Evil in the minibuffer, you'll have to enable it manually.
+If you want to enable Evil in the minibuffer, you'll have to turn it on explicitly.
 This is so because many users find it confusing.

 	(require 'evil-minibuffer)
 	(evil-minibuffer-init)

 ## Guidelines